bharrison44/ConfigExplorer/README.md

 ## Example Project Setup

 * copy the `appsettings.example.json` file to `appsettings.json`
-* populate the `appConfig` connection string with the value from the Azure App Configuration portal `Access Keys` section
+* populate the `AppConfig` connection string with the value from the Azure App Configuration portal `Access Keys` section
 * setup a KeyVault instance with a secret - the name and contents is not important
 * setup an App Configuration instance with
-    * a key-value configuration item with the name `config-version` and a value of `0`
+    * a key-value configuration item with the name `ConfigVersion` and a value of `0`
-    * a key-value configuration item with the name `test--service1:nonsecret` and any non-empty value
+    * a key-value configuration item with the name `test--Example:NonSecret` and any non-empty value
-    * a KeyVault reference configuration item for the KeyVault secret with the name `test--service1:verysecret`
+    * a KeyVault reference configuration item for the KeyVault secret with the name `test--Example:KvSecret`

 ## App Configuration Pattern Recommendation

 ### Azure App Configuration Setup

 * add a iteration tracking config value to the App Configuration instance
-    * can be named and contain anything, but recommended is `config-version` containing an integer that gets incremented when config is updated
+    * can be named and contain anything, but recommended is `ConfigVersion` containing an integer that gets incremented when config is updated
 * add configuration values named in the following format `{prefix}--{section}:{item}`
     * prefix is optional, but recommended
     * can be key-value or KeyVault reference - it makes no difference